Fan-complete Ramsey numbers: Abstract

-In this paper, we prove that the fan-graph $F_n=K_1 + n K_2$ is $K_p$-good if $n\geq 27p^2$, improving previous tower-type lower bounds for $n$ due to Li and Rousseau (1996).
-The join graph $G+H$ is defined by adding all edges between the disjoint vertex sets of $G$ and $H$.
+Let $G+H$ be the join graph obtained from graphs $G$ and $H$ by adding all edges between the disjoint vertex sets of $G$ and $H$.
 Let $nH$ denote the union graph of $n$ disjoint copies of $H$.
 We show that $K_1+nH$ is $K_p$-good if $n$ is sufficiently large.
-We give a stronger lower bound inequality for Ramsey number $r(G, K_1+F)$ for the case of $G=K_p(a_1, a_2, \dots, a_p)$, the complete $p$-partite graph with $a_1=1$ and $a_i \leq a_{i+1}$.
+In particular, the fan-graph $F_n=K_1 + n K_2$ is $K_p$-good if $n\geq 27p^2$, improving previous tower-type lower bounds for $n$ due to Li and Rousseau (1996).
+Moreover, we give a stronger lower bound inequality for Ramsey number $r(G, K_1+F)$ for the case of $G=K_p(a_1, a_2, \dots, a_p)$, the complete $p$-partite graph with $a_1=1$ and $a_i \leq a_{i+1}$.
 In particular, using a stability-supersaturation lemma by Fox, He and Wigderson (2021), we show that for any fixed graph $H$,

 where $G=K_p(1,a_2, \dots, a_p)$ with $a_i$'s satisfying some mild conditions and $n$ is sufficiently large.
 The special case of $H=K_1$ gives an answer to Burr's question (1981) about the discrepancy of $r(G, K_{1,n})$ from $G$-goodness for sufficiently large $n$.
 All bounds of $n$ we obtain are not of tower-types.